USST-RADSAT-SK/software-and-command/README.md

 - PAYL = Payload processing module
 - HOUS = Housekeeping module

-The branch name is **all** lowercase with words separated by underscores.
+The branch_name after the 4 letter code is **all** lowercase with words separated by underscores.

 Ex:\
 Correct: ft-MAIN-aic_function_stubs\